vbortnyk/truck-signs-api/README.md

     ```
 1. Configure a virtual env and set up the database.
 See [Link for configuring Virtual Environment](https://docs.python-guide.org/dev/virtualenvs/) and [Link for Database setup](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-16-04).
 1. Configure the environment variables.
-    1. Copy the content of the example env file that is inside the truck_signs_designs folder into a .env file:
+    1. Copy the content of the example env file that is inside the root directory into a .env file:
         ```bash
-        cd truck_signs_designs/settings
         cp simple_env_config.env .env
         ```
+        Multiple .env files can be created for different environments.
+Refer to the [Containerization](#containerization) section for usage instructions.
     1. The new .env file should contain all the environment variables necessary to run all the django app in all the environments.
 However, the only needed variables for the development environment to run are the following:
         ```bash
         SECRET_KEY